About our Name Change in 2015

 Our new logo:

-- The linking abstract shapes of figures promote the idea of community and connection.
+- The linking of abstract shapes and figures promotes the idea of community and connection.

 - The cross shape shows the universal symbol of health.